 Estabelecimento de Comidas San Hou Lei 3–14 Rua do Regedor, Taipa Village, +853 2882 7313

 This Portuguese bakery serves different kinds of egg tarts aside from the classic ones.
-The owners also operate Cuppa Coffee, a spot serving good coffee, pastries, fresh bread, and meals.
+Cuppa Coffee also serves good coffee, pastries, fresh bread, and meals.
 Besides this, they also sell their egg tarts to other shops around the city.
-Choose from classic, green tea and chocolate or try all three!
+Choose from classic, green tea, and chocolate, or try all three!
 You will not only love them but want to bring some home.